tldr-pages/tldr/pages/common/git-init.md

 `git init`

-- Initialize a barebones repository
+- Initialize a barebones repository, suitable for use as a remote over ssh

 `git init --bare`